Code-Institute-Submissions/paldean-gym-guide/README.md

 Family members were asked to check the website on their devices and highlight any issues with overlap, images loading or links.

 #### Lighthouse Testing
 I carried out a lighthouse report using the Google Chrome Lighthouse function for desktop and mobile.
-The results returned are very positive for accessibility and search engine optimisation and excellent performance on desktop view and very good on mobile.
+The results returned are very positive for accessibility, best practices, search engine optimisation and excellent performance on desktop view and very good on mobile.

 ![Desktop Lighthouse Report](assets/images/lighthouse-report-desktop.PNG)

 ![Mobile Lighthouse Report](assets/images/lighthouse-report-mobile.PNG)

 ### Bugs